-Full wedding day is considered from the last hour of getting ready to the end of important events during the reception.
-Just keep in mind I’m human and after 10-12 hours of non stop work my productivity will slip just like anyone elses.
-Depening on your wedding day schedule you can expect me there anywhere from 7-9 hours.
+Depening on the wedding day schedule most clients book me for anywhere from 6-9 hours.
 Lifestyle sessions are typically 1-2 hours but that to can vary depending on location and just what type of shoot it is.

 6) HOW MANY PHOTOS WILL I GET?